Tool (Solver) to solve grids of Lingo (game show) and find a word using the position information of the letters of other words.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Motus is a televised word game inspired by the American version Lingo whose goal is to find a word by successive propositions.
+Lingo is a televised word game similar to the French show Motus whose goal is to find a word by successive propositions.

 Each attempt by the player must be an existing word in the dictionary starting with the same letter and having the same number of letters as the word sought.